Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog: Supplemental Material

 The events analyzed in this work are explicitly listed in Table~\ref{tab:events}.
 As pointed out in the main text, in addition to the filter applied by the LVK parametrized inspiral tests~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio}, we further require that the source be confidently identified as a BBH, which has eliminated possible NSBH events, such as GW190814.
 We load strain data from the Gravitational Wave Open Science Center~\cite{LIGOScientific:2019lzm,KAGRA:2023pio}, and follow the same choice of signal duration, frequency range, noise spectral density estimates and glitch mitigation as that described in~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb}.

 \begingroup \endgroup

 By default, we choose \texttt{IMRPhenomPv2} as the base GR waveform $\tilde{h}_{\rm GR}$.
-However, in the special case of GW190412, we choose \texttt{IMRPhenomXPHM} with an additional $(3,3)$ mode added on top of the dominant $(2,2)$ mode, as mentioned in the caption of Table~\ref{tab:events}.
+However, in the special cases of GW190412 and GW250114\_082203, we choose \texttt{IMRPhenomXPHM} with an additional $(3,3)$ mode added on top of the dominant $(2,2)$ mode, as mentioned in the caption of Table~\ref{tab:events}.
 Both GR waveforms are parametrized by

 where $m_{1,2}$ are the component masses, $\vec{\chi}_{1,2}$ are the component dimensionless spin vectors, $t_c$ is the coalescence time, $\phi_{\rm ref}$ is a reference phase, $\psi$ is the polarization angle, $\iota$ is the inclination angle, $\alpha$ is the angle of right ascension, $\delta$ is the declination angle, and $D_L$ is the luminosity distance.